 By the way, battery inverters are not all low THD models.
 Some put out square waves.
 Check the specs if you know you need clean power.

-Occasional or Consistent Use?
+Ask: Is This for Occasional or Consistent Use?

 Most generators include a consumer warranty covering you for several years.
 For emergency power or recreational use, any reputable brand is going to work.
 However, if you’re running a crew that needs a generator just about every day, you’re going to be better off looking for a model with a legitimate commercial engine.
 Not only will it be a better fit, but you’ll also likely get a warranty that lasts for more than a year instead of just 90 days or 6 months.
 The obvious downside is that these are typically more expensive.